 (2) "Option Agreement" has the same meaning as defined in section 3(6) of the Gallatin Land Consolidation Act of 1998.
 (3) "Secretary" means the Secretary of Agriculture.
-(4) "Excess receipts" means National Forest Fund receipts from the National Forests in Montana, which are identified and adjusted by the Forest Service within the fiscal year, which are in excess of funds retained for the Salvage and which are in excess of funds retained for: the Salvage Sale Fund; the Knutson-Vandenberg Fund; the Purchaser Road/ Specified Road Credits; the Twenty-Five Percent Fund, as
+(4) "Excess receipts" means National Forest Fund receipts from the National Forests in Montana, which are identified and adjusted by the Forest Service within the fiscal year, and which are in excess of funds retained for: the Salvage Sale Fund; the Knutson-Vandenberg Fund; the Purchaser Road/ Specified Road Credits; the Twenty-Five Percent Fund, as

 SEC.
-340. (a) JUSTIFICATION OF COMPETITIVE SOURCING ACTIVI- 31 USC 501 note.
-TIES.-(1) In each budget submitted by the President to Congress under section 1105 of title 31, United States Code, for a fiscal year, beginning with fiscal year 2005, amounts requested to perform competitive sourcing studies for programs, projects, and activities listed in paragraph (2) shall be set forth separately from other amounts requested.
-Applicability.
+340. (a) JUSTIFICATION OF COMPETITIVE SOURCING ACTIVI-TIES.-(1) In each budget submitted by the President to Congress under section 1105 of title 31, United States Code, for a fiscal year, beginning with fiscal year 2005, amounts requested to perform competitive sourcing studies for programs, projects, and activities listed in paragraph (2) shall be set forth separately from other amounts requested.